We can help if English is not your main language.

 Interpreting and translating services for parents

-If your child is going to a Victorian government school, the school can provide an interpreter or translator to talk to you.
+If your child is going to a Victorian government school, the school can provide an interpreter to talk to you.
 This service is free.

 - parent–teacher conferences